Professional technician cleaning smoke damage and soot residue from surfaces

 South Florida

-High humidity accelerates soot corrosion on metal surfaces and electronics.
-Florida's humid climate means soot damage becomes permanent faster—response within 24 hours is critical in Deerfield Beach and surrounding areas.
+High humidity accelerates soot corrosion on metal surfaces, electronics, and wiring far faster than in drier climates.
+Florida's subtropical conditions cause soot acids to remain active longer on surfaces, meaning damage becomes permanent more quickly.
+Response within 24 hours is critical in Deerfield Beach and surrounding Broward County areas to prevent irreversible etching and pitting.

 Charlotte, NC